-Four Wittenberg students have been selected to receive financial awards during the 2020-21 academic year in honor of the late Dave Maurer, a legendary Wittenberg University coach, athletics administrator, professor, and National College Football Hall of Famer.
+Every year since 2008, Wittenberg has given financial awards in honor of the late Dave Maurer, a legendary Wittenberg University coach, athletics administrator, professor, and National College Football Hall of Famer.

-Wittenberg is now in its second decade of awarding the Dave Maurer Honorary Scholarship.
-This year’s recipients were selected from a large pool of applicants and include: Grant Sparks, class of 2021 from Portsmouth, Ohio, who is a biology major; Braeden Meier, class of 2022 from Owatonna, Minnesota, who is a marketing and communication major; Jeremaih Mensah, class of 2022 from Lehigh Acres, Florida, who is an exercise science major; and Jarod Nash, class of 2022 from Newark, Ohio, who is a computer science major.
+Now in its second decade of awarding, the Dave Maurer Honorary Endowed Scholarship will be presented to four Wittenberg students during the 2021-22 academic year.
+Recipients were selected from a large pool of applicants and include: Julio Novarini, class of 2022, from West Palm Beach, Florida, who is a communications major; Aloysious Kamara, class of 2024, from Columbus, Ohio, who is undecided about a major; Braeden Meier, class of 2022 from Owatonna, Minnesota, who is a marketing major;and Jeremaih Mensah, class of 2022 from Lehigh Acres, Florida, who is an exercise science major.

-The Dave Maurer Honorary Scholarship was created in 2008 and is awarded to a sophomore, junior or senior male student with financial need who has demonstrated such qualities as self-discipline, teamwork, cooperation, self-confidence, pride in accomplishment, competitive spirit, and the ability to deal with adversity.
+The Dave Maurer Honorary Endowed Scholarship is awarded to a sophomore, junior or senior male student with financial need who has demonstrated such qualities as self-discipline, teamwork, cooperation, self-confidence, pride in accomplishment, competitive spirit, and the ability to deal with adversity.
 The tuition scholarship may be renewable on an annual basis or may be rotated, per the discretion of the selection committee.

 After more than a decade as an assistant football coach, Maurer took the reins in 1969 from fellow National College Football Hall of Famer, Bill Edwards.
 Maurer posted a career record of 129-23-3, good for an astounding .842 winning percentage, best among active coaches at that time.
 His Tiger teams went undefeated three times and won seven Ohio Athletic Conference (OAC) championships in his 15 seasons as head coach, to go along with seven OAC crowns during his years as an assistant coach.